ToGenplusplus/funWithAlgos/arrays/Arrays.md

 - can an optimal solution be found by iterating through the array from the end?
   - e.g if we needed to find the elements in an array that are greater than all the elements to the right of itself (the leaders).
 - Can an optimal solution be found by revering the elements of the array?
 - [two pointer](https://www.geeksforgeeks.org/two-pointers-technique/)
   - usecases
     - for finding pairs
     - keeping track of elements that need to be changed
 - prefix sum
+- Can we use dynamic programming?
+[DP](../algos/dynamicProgramming.md)
 - [sliding window](https://www.geeksforgeeks.org/window-sliding-technique/)